nvidia-china-sae/mair-hub/rl-tutorial/vlm-R1/README.md

 # install the nightly version (recommended)
 git clone https://github.com/volcengine/verl && cd verl && pip3 install -e .

-# Our experiments are conducted on mathematical tasks, so we need to install math-verify as a reward function
-pip install math-verify[antlr4_9_3]

 # If you need to use wandb to monitor experiments, you need to login with wandb
 wandb login